What Does Labor Day Celebrate?

 There is a dispute about who originally thought of the idea of an annual Labor Day observance.
-According to the Department of Labor, two men are put forward as the originator of the idea.
-One is Peter J. McGuire, general secretary of the Brotherhood of Carpenters and Joiners and a co-founder of the American Federation of Labor.
+According to the Department of Labor, two men are put forward as the originators of the idea.
+One is Peter J. McGuire, general secretary of the Brotherhood of Carpenters and Joiners, and a co-founder of the American Federation of Labor.
 Another possible originator was Matthew Maguire, a machinist, who later became the secretary of Local 344 of the International Association of Machinists in Paterson, N.J.

-Labor Day was first celebrated by local municipals and states before becoming a national holiday.
+Labor Day was first celebrated by local municipalities and states before becoming a national holiday.
 The first Labor Day was celebrated on Tuesday, September 5, 1882, in New York City, according to the Department of Labor.
 It was organized by the New York Central Labor Union, which was made of several labor unions coming together to work toward better working conditions.
 The second Labor Day followed a year later, on September 5, 1883.

-Labor Day wasn't part of a three-day weekend until 1884 when the first Monday in September was selected as the holiday, as originally proposed by the Central Labor Union, who encouraged other cities and states to honor workers as well.
-From 1885 to 1894, 32 states passed bills to adopt a day designed to honor workers.
+Labor Day wasn't part of a three-day weekend until 1884 when the first Monday in September was selected as the holiday, as originally proposed by the Central Labor Union, which encouraged other cities and states to honor workers as well.
+From 1885 to 1894, 32 states passed bills to adopt a day to honor workers.

 Why We Celebrate Labor Day

 The original intent of Labor Day was to provide a holiday that would honor the social and economic achievements of American workers.
-Essentially, it was intended to be an annual national tribute to the contributions workers have made to the strength, prosperity, and well-being of our country.
+Essentially, it was intended to be an annual national tribute to the contributions workers have made to the strength, prosperity, and well-being of the country.

 How We Celebrate Labor Day Now

-While many still turn out to hear Labor Day speeches and attend parades, the purpose of the holiday has fallen way and instead is usually viewed as the last hurrah of summer.
+While many still turn out to hear Labor Day speeches and attend parades, the purpose of the holiday has fallen away and instead is usually viewed as the last hurrah of summer.
 Still, that's not necessarily a bad thing.
-In a nation of people who work more hours and take less vacation than other western nations, having the last summer party is greatly needed.
+In a nation of people who work more hours and take less vacation than other western nations, having one last summer party is greatly needed.
 Labor Day may not be a day in which people actively celebrate and honor workers, but it does give working people a much-needed respite, which is equally important.

-What's important is that even as a home-based entrepreneur, in which everything rides on you, it's important to take time off.
+What's important is that, even as a home-based entrepreneur, in which everything rides on you, it's important to take time off.
 Without work-life balance, you'll burn out making running your home business more difficult than it should be.